pedrovgs/SparkPlayground/statements/RUNNING_ON_A_CLUSTER.md

 Today we are going to execute some code on a cluster.
 Could you implement the following tasks using Apache Spark?

+* Using your local Spark installation, execute your playground using ``spark-submit``.
 * Using Docker, initialize a Spark instance locally and submit your exercises.
-* Using Databricks community edition, create a cluster and execute your exercises.

 **Remember to take a look at the Spark UI and review if we could improve any execution.**